sjaymoon15/react-weather-app-hooks/README.md

 # React Weather App Project

-This is the Weather App project to practice React, Redux, and Jest Testing.
+This is the Weather App project to practice React, React-hooks

 ## Technologies used

-React, Redux, Semantic-ui, Jest, and Enzyme are used for this project.
+React, Semantic-ui

 ## Note